Fire Safety Glossary

 Glossary of Fire Safety Terms

 These definitions are provided to assist in understanding some of the technical terms used in fire safety.
-They are not exhaustive and more specfic definitions may be available elsewhere.
+This is not an exhaustive and more specific definitions may be available elsewhere.

-A room which serves as part of the escape route from an inner room.
+A room that serves as part of the escape route from an inner room.

 Any window provided for emergency escape purposes should have an unobstructed openable area that is at least 0.33m2 and be at least 0.45m high and wide.
 The bottom of the openable area should not be more than 1.1m above the floor.